IBM/blue-cloud-mirror/users/functions-api/README.md

 ### 6. Change the actions to each API call <a name="part-SETUP-06"></a>

+For the later usage for the **API Explorer** we need to change the binded actions in the operations for the **functions API**.
+The reason is that the uploaded API imformation does contain older auth information from older action instances.

-1. Change the used action for each API call the action.
-With edit operation.
+1. Change the used **sequences** for each API call, by using **edit operation**.

 ![scores-functions-navigation-06](docimages/scores-functions-navigation-06.png)